rtCamp/ps-analysis-tool-wiki/Tracking-Protection.md

 Chrome is saying goodbye to third-party cookies in 2024, but they aren’t the only way users can be tracked online.

-The Privacy Sandbox initiative includes [proposals](https://privacysandbox.info/en/privacy-sandbox/prevent-covert-tracking/#prevent-covert-tracking) for preveting unwanted tracking (e.g. fingerprinting).
+The Privacy Sandbox initiative includes [proposals](https://privacysandbox.info/en/privacy-sandbox/prevent-covert-tracking/#prevent-covert-tracking) for preventing unwanted tracking (e.g. fingerprinting).
 This proposals include:

 | Proposal                                                                                                     | Description                                                                                                                                                           |
 | ------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |